Explaining fonts in California courts

 Court rules

 As shown above, California Title Two rules state that the fonts used in submitted documents must be “essentially equivalent” to Courier, Times New Roman, or Arial.
-The law does not require your document to be in one of these fonts, just that the font you use be similar to these standard system fonts.
+The law does not require your document to be in one of these fonts, just that the font you use is similar to these standard system fonts.

 Matthew Butterick, in his book Typography for Lawyers (which we have discussed before and highly recommend), has a straightforward explanation of his interpretation: